PsiHQ/Site/index.md

 ## Research interests

-I aspire to be a theoretical physicist and, as of now, my research interests are not yet fixed on specific specialised topics.
-I tend to be more open to different areas and have had exposure to a couple different fields in my years at IACS - for example, nonlinear systems, neutrino physics, weak measurements and so on.
+I aspire to be a theoretical physicist and, as of now, I am mostly into theoretical high energy physics, including both phenomenology and more fundamental aspects.
+I tend to be more open to different areas as well, however, and have had exposure to a couple different fields in my years at IACS - for example, nonlinear systems, weak measurements and so on.
 For more information, do visit the [research](/menu1/) page.

 On a computational side, I have self learnt Julia as a side interest and hobby - it has now become an integral part of my work, helping me with numerically solving complicated systems and suchlike.
-Interestingly, I built this webpage you are on right now with Julia as well!
+Interestingly, I built this webpage with Julia as well!
 It's super interesting and super fun.

 ~~~
 <div class="row">